paw/tumblr-custom-palette-userstyle/README.md

 ### Notes:
 * This style will only change the look of the beta post editor, the new dashboard, and any other pages that have been updated to use the new layout.
 * Most of the options are self-explanatory, but there are a few that might need clarification:
+  * **Dashboard Tabs** = See screenshot #2.
+If you're on a newer version of the dashboard, there is now a set of tabs under the post creation tools that allows you to switch between different 'feeds' of posts directly on the dashboard.
+The defaults are Following and Suggested Posts, but more experimental feeds can be added via Tumblr Labs.
+The dash shows your Following feed by default, so this option exists to allow you to hide the tabs menu if you don't like it/won't use it.
   * **Layout Fixes for Custom Backgrounds** = Adds solid backgrounds to many sidebar/header elements and pages (ex. the activity page) that don't have them by default.
   * **Modal Color** = The color of the semi-transparent overlay that appears when you open up the post editor, go to delete a post, block someone, etc.
   * **Menu Hover BG Color** = the bg color that appears when hovering over options in the settings dropdown, as well as when hovering over blogs on the following/followers pages and when hovering over notifications.